-- Meeting the academic standards, including maintaining a 3.00 cumulative grade-point average, required by University, college, and department or school policies. - 5.
-Passing doctoral comprehensive examinations covering the major and related fields. - Preparing a dissertation that is acceptable to the guidance committee and that is based on original research which makes a significant contribution to knowledge. - Passing a final oral examination in defense of the dissertation.
+- fulfilling any college or departmental or school language requirements. - meeting the academic standards, including maintaining a 3.00 cumulative grade-point average, required by university, college, and department or school policies. - passing doctoral comprehensive examinations covering the major and related fields. - preparing a dissertation that is acceptable to the guidance committee and that is based on original research which makes a significant contribution to knowledge. - passing a final oral examination in defense of the dissertation.